Illustration showing a beginner deadlifting to failure with a rounded back.

 Illustration of a bodybuilder with burning shoulders.

-You can run into problems if you get into the habit of always pushing yourself to failure, especially if you’re following routines that recommend leaving a couple reps in the tank.
+You can run into problems if you get into the habit of always pushing yourself to failure, especially if you’re following routines that recommend leaving a couple of reps in the tank.
 By always overdoing it, you can increase your risk of getting sick, you may find yourself crippled by muscle soreness, and it can even start to harm your sleep.
 Training is supposed to be a fountain of youth, not a preview of what it feels like to live in a retirement home.
 It’s important to balance stress with recovery.

 But it’s equally important to make sure that your training is challenging enough to stimulate muscle growth, otherwise you may find that as soon as you become an intermediate lifter, your muscle growth grinds to a halt—you hit a plateau.
 To make sure that you’re challenging yourself, you might want to experiment with taking some of your final sets to failure some of the time.
 By occasionally taking your final sets on an exercise to failure, you’ll learn how close to failure you’re actually going.
 You might be surprised to learn that you’re stopping further away from failure than you thought you were.